 The project aims to raise awareness about vocational education and training opportunities available to industry.
 VET 4 T&L is also committed to providing feedback to the Queensland government about current and future skilling priorities as identified by industry.
 To do this, the project uses a number of tools to engage with industry, from direct phonecalls and meetings to surveys and online feedback forums.

-Activities are currently in planning for the next delivery phase which will run until March 2019.
+Activities are currently being delivered for the next delivery phase which commenced September 2019 and will run to February 2020.
 This will include more events and face-to-face meetings with industry in regional areas, to make sure we are representing the views of industry across our state – so watch this space!

 HOW WE’VE CONNECTED WITH INDUSTRY